etherscan-io/bitshares.foundation/imprint.md

 permalink: /imprint
 ---

-The BitShares Blockchain Foundation is registered in
+The BitShares Blockchain Foundation (the BBF) is registered in

     Stichting The BitShares Blockchain Foundation
     Seminariehof 11